K-Sato1995/gatsbyBlog/content/pages/about/about.md

 ### Baseball⚾️

 Played baseball for 10 years.
-Don't play it anymore but still love to watch games.
+Don't really play it anymore but still love to watch games.

 ### Dogs🐶